d13co/d13.co/content/posts/redundant-participation-nodes-on-algorand/index.md

 It will output a bunch of parameters and at the end you will see an algokey command that you can copy-paste and execute.

 After you do so, algokey will start generating the keys, which will be saved in the filename specified in the `--keyfile` argument of the command.
 Look for the file starting with your address and ending with `.partkey`.
-The numbers are the starting and ending validity rounds.
+The numbers in the filename are the starting and ending validity rounds.

 ## Copy the participation key to your other node